 Blaxteret al (2006), express the relationship between the researcher and ethics when they state that: "You owe a duty to yourself as a researcher, as well as to other researchers and to the subjects of and audience for your research, to exercise responsibility in the processes of data collection, analysis and dissemination".
 Ethical issues in research arise mainly in research designs that use the qualitative methods of data collection.
 Thus, a researcher that adopts such methods as surveys, interviews, questionnaire is, in one way or the other, faced with taking decisions that involve ethical issues.
-Indeed, most sponsors of research request that researchers undertake a study of the ethical implications of their research does not constitute an ethical harm to any person.
+Indeed, most sponsors of research request that researchers undertake a study of the ethical implications of their research before embarking on the research.
+Greener (2008) identifies steps to ensure that one's research does not constitute an ethical harm to any person.
 They include: